 Results and discussion.
-Since a network link prediction is a highly unbalanced task, we choose ROC-AUC score as the metric and report the prediction result on the test set, as shown in Table 3.
-First, we discover that adding only iquad (3rd column) or o-quad coefficient (4th column) leads to improvement in most networks (except SOC-EMAILEU and CIT-DBLP when i-quad is added, and QA-MATHOVFL. when o-quad is added).
-And when both of the quadrangle coefficients are added to the baseline features (5th column), the performance is improved in all networks.
-The average ranking (last row) also shows that adding both i-quad and o-quad coefficients at the same time leads to the best performance overall.
+Since network link prediction is a highly unbalanced task, we choose the Area Under the ROC Curve (ROC-AUC) as the metric and report the prediction result on the test set, as shown in Table 3.
+First, we discover that adding the i-quad (3rd column) or the o-quad coefficient (4th column) leads to improvement in most networks.
+Furthermore, we find that adding the oquad coefficient outperforms adding the i-quad coefficient in 14 out of 16 networks.
+One possible explanation of this phenomenon is that the o-quad coefficient looks 3-hop away from the focal node, which is in line with the recent discovery that 3-hop paths are more powerful predictors in link prediction [9], [53].
+When both quadrangle coefficients are added to the baseline features (5th column), the performance is improved in all networks.
+The average ranking (last row) also shows that adding both i-quad and o-quad coefficients at the same time leads to the best overall performance, closely followed by just adding the o-quad coefficient.